hackerb9/Tandy-Terminfo/README.md

 * What about VT100 line drawing characters?
 * Should the `td200` entry default to presuming the status line _off_ (which is the preferred way to use it) or _on_ (which is how the TELCOM software always starts up).
 * Can the TELECOM status line be switched on and off by escape codes?

+# Enabling a serial login on Unix systems with systemd and agetty

+If you have a UNIX box running `systemd`, such as Debian GNU/Linux, you can enable a serial port login like so:

+    systemctl enable serial-getty@ttyS0
+    systemctl start serial-getty@ttyS0

+Presuming you have a serial port on ttyS0, of course.
+If you have a USB to serial converter, try ttyACM0.

+There may be a way to change the baud rates accepted using systemd, but I don't know it.
+What I did is copy over the symlink that `enable` created and then edited the file by hand.

+    cd /etc/systemd/system/getty.target.wants/
+    rm serial-getty@ttyS0.service
+    cp /lib/systemd/system/serial-getty@.service serial-getty@ttyS0.service
+    emacs serial-getty@ttyS0.service

+If you set the baud rate to multiple values, the agetty program will switch to the next one whenever you hit the ENTER key if it's at the wrong speed.
+For example, you could use the following:

+    ExecStart=-/sbin/agetty 115200,19200,9600,300 %I $TERM